sparcians/map/sparta/README.md

 - libhdf5-dev
 - cppcheck
 - pygments (for cppcheck-htmlreport)
-- doxygen (if you want generate the documentation)
+- doxygen graphviz (if you want generate the documentation and dot graphs)

 ## Notes on Building